 • Build self-esteem and confidence

-• Understand good and bad
+• Understand right and wrong

 • Show respect and understanding for others